German Football Association

 The German Football Association (Deutscher Fußball-Bund [ˈdɔʏtʃɐ ˈfuːsbalˌbʊnt]; DFB [ˌdeːʔɛfˈbeː]) is the governing body of football, futsal, and beach soccer in Germany.
 A founding member of both FIFA and UEFA, the DFB has jurisdiction for the German football league system and is in charge of the men's and women's national teams.
 The DFB headquarters are in Frankfurt am Main.
 Sole members of the DFB are the German Football League (Deutsche Fußball Liga; DFL), organising the professional Bundesliga and the 2.
 Bundesliga, along with five regional and 21 state associations, organising the semi-professional and amateur levels.
-The 21 state associations of the DFB have a combined number of more than 25,000 clubs with more than 6.8 million members, making the DFB the single largest sports federation in the world.
+The 21 state associations of the DFB have a combined number of 23,868 clubs with little more than 8 million members, making the DFB the single largest sports federation in the world.

 History

 1875 to 1900

 From 1875 to the mid-1880s, the first kind of football played in Germany was according to rugby rules.
 Later, association-style football teams formed separate clubs, and since 1890, they began to organise on regional and national levels.